 In February 2003, the Sydney Morning Herald ran a headline reading: Soaring petrol prices fuel growth fears.
 Although petrol was cheap by today’s standards – around a dollar per litre – over the next few years prices climbed sharply.
 It was the perfect time for the big supermarkets to introduce a loyalty program based on fuel dockets.
 On presentation of the dockets motorists could save 4 cents a litre on petrol at tied Shell outlets (for Coles) and Caltex (for Woolworths).

 By 2007 Woolworths and Coles controlled more than 60% of Australia’s petrol stations.
-However, an investigation by the ACCC concluded that the shopper docket program that offered discounts in return for grocery sales increased, rather than reduced, competition in the grocery industry and offered a consumer benefit.
+An investigation by the ACCC concluded that the shopper docket program that offered discounts in return for grocery sales increased, rather than reduced, competition in the grocery industry and offered a consumer benefit.

 However, in 2013, the ACCC took a different attitude after protests from other fuel retailers that Coles and Woolworths were subsidising the cheap fuel prices with profits from their other operations.
 In December of that year the two retailers gave an undertaking to the ACCC that they would voluntarily cease making fuel saving offers that were wholly or partially funded by any part of their business other than their fuel retailing business.